Binoculars are the world’s most used optical instrument, other than eyeglasses (spectacles), and they have a lot of different uses – applications.

-Open or Closed bridge refers to the center portion that connects the two optical tubes on roof prism binoculars.
-Typically, the center hinge and focusing mechanism will be enclosed in the housing.
+Open or Closed bridge refers to the centre portion that connects the two optical tubes on roof prism binoculars.
+Typically, the centre hinge and focusing mechanism will be enclosed in the housing.
 While this strengthens the hinge and mechanism, the closed bridge prevents your hands from wrapping all the way around.
-An open bridge will usually have the focus mechanism close to the eyepieces and another stabilizing section toward the objectives, with the middle section left open.
+An open bridge will usually have the focus mechanism close to the eyepieces and another stabilising section toward the objectives, with the middle section left open.
 This not only enables a full wraparound grip, but it also cuts the overall weight of the optic.

-The clear majority of binoculars use a center focus system.
+The clear majority of binoculars use a centre focus system.
 The main focus wheel is set on the bridge between the two oculars and moves them symmetrically.
-With center focusing, many manufacturers will have a dioptric adjustment dial on one of the eyepieces to fine-tune the focus to match individual optical prescriptions.
+With centre focusing, many manufacturers will have a dioptric adjustment dial on one of the eyepieces to fine-tune the focus to match individual optical prescriptions.
 The dioptric correction amount is decided by each manufacturer, usually by model, and can be on the left or right eye, or both.
-Certain models have the dioptric correction integrated into the center focusing mechanism.
+Certain models have the dioptric correction integrated into the centre focusing mechanism.

 Weather Resistant, Waterproof, Fog Proof